 Harm can come from within their own families, trusted adults, those involved with them on organised activities or sometimes, although rarely, by a stranger.

-All church workers with children must know what to do if they are concerned that a child or young person is being harmed or if the disclose abuse.
+All church workers with children must know what to do if they are concerned that a child or young person is being harmed or if they disclose abuse.
 Any perceived cries for help should be handled sensitively.

 Responding to Safeguarding Allegations

-The Ascension parish recognises that in all matters that involve allegations that someone has, or may have, caused harm to another person, whether child or adult, the welfare of the alleged victim is paramount and is our primary concern.
+The Ascension Church recognises that in all matters that involve allegations that someone has, or may have, caused harm to another person, whether child or adult, the welfare of the alleged victim is paramount and is our primary concern.
 No other consideration, however legitimate or important, can outweigh this primary responsibility.

-The Ascension parish recognises that all involved in situations where allegations are made require pastoral support.
+The Ascension Church recognises that all involved in situations where allegations are made require pastoral support.
 In particular, the person making the allegation and their family, and the person against whom the allegation is made and their family, will require skilled and careful pastoral support.
 Providing that support may be complex, and we recognise and commit to working with the wider Diocese should this situation arise.

-The Ascension Parish has a separate ‘Responding to Safeguarding Allegations within the Parish policy and guidance’ and will respond to any safeguarding allegations inline with the policy and guidance.
+The Ascension Church has a separate ‘Responding to Safeguarding Allegations within the Parish policy and guidance’ and will respond to any safeguarding allegations inline with the policy and guidance.